 Differences between federal and common law trademarks include:

 One of the biggest contrasts between common law and federal trademarks has to do with geography.
-Where unregistered marks only have rights within a certain area, federal marks are protected nationally.
+Where unregistered marks only have rights within a certain region, federal marks are protected nationally.

 - Right to Sue

 With a federal mark you can sue for infringement in federal court.
-Common law marks can’t seek legal action beyond the state level.
+Common law marks encountering infringement can’t seek legal action beyond the state level.